 - 9.2.1.
 A Protest must be made in writing, specifying which sections of the iRacing Official Sporting Code, Racing Rules, Club Rules, Series Rules, or other official iRacing.com rules have been violated. - 9.2.2.
 Protests may only be filed using the Official Protest Form.
 This is located at the File Protest link within the Help menu dropdown of the iRacing.com Members Website or in the Session Results page.
-This is the only method to formally lodge a protest. - 9.2.3.
+This is the only method to formally lodge a protest. - 9.2.2.1.
+Evidence is required when filing a Protest via the Official Protest Form.
+Evidence includes any files that support your claims, such as any or multiple of the following: screenshots, replays, video captures, audio recordings, and results screens.
+It is recommended to have your evidence ready to attach to the Official Protest Form before starting to file a Protest. - 9.2.3.
 Protests must be made within 7 days of the infraction or violation that is being protested.